MinixChain/MinixChain/develop_docs/Using Ethereum Libraries to Deploy Smart Contracts on MinixChain.md

-# Using Ethereum Libraries to Deploy Smart Contracts on Moonbeam
+# Using Ethereum Libraries to Deploy Smart Contracts on MinixChain

 ## Introduction

-This guide walks through using the Solidity compiler and three different Ethereum libraries to sign and send a transaction on Moonbeam manually.
-The three libraries covered by this tutorial are:
+This guide walks through using the Solidity compiler and two different Ethereum libraries to sign and send a transaction on MinixChain manually.
+The two libraries covered by this tutorial are:

 - [Web3.js](https://web3js.readthedocs.io/)